newsinspector/newsinspector_code/README.md

   <h3 align="center"></h3>

   <p align="center">
-    An awesome README template to get a jumpstart into our project!
+    An awesome README to get a jumpstart into our project!

   </p>
 </div>